-This retro favourite that’s making a big comeback.
-But don’t fall into the trap of buying readymade, making your own is a world away, succulent chicken crisped to perfection and oozing garlic butter.
+This retro favourite is making a big comeback.
+But don't fall into the trap of buying readymade.
+Making your own is a world away, succulent chicken crisped to perfection and oozing garlic butter.

 - 3 tbsp finely chopped parsley

 - 6 tbsp plain flour

 - 4 beaten eggs

 - With a sharp knife, make a small incision through the thicker end of the breast and carefully run the knife through so you end up with a pocket effect.
 Try to make sure you don't pierce the meat.
 Repeat with the other three.

 - Mix together the butter, garlic, parsley and pepper.

 - Place the butter into a piping bag and snip off the end.